-- b. the need to adhere to physical distancing and good hygiene practice and - c. use of facilities such as toilets and kitchens. - d. consideration as to whether the same premises can be made available to a number of different users during the week. - 9.
+- 9. Vestries' consideration of permitting use by external groups should include - a. the physical capacity of the accommodation, - b. the need to adhere to physical distancing and good hygiene practice and - c. use of facilities such as toilets and kitchens. - d. consideration as to whether the same premises can be made available to a number of different users during the week. - 10.
 When permitted, arrangements for the hire of church premises by external groups should ensure that such external users are responsible for adhering to guidance on physical distancing and hygiene and should clearly set out responsibility for cleaning.
 It is also recommended that both the church and the external user ensure that the arrangements are adequately catered for under their insurance policies.
-If there is any doubt as to whether an external user can adequately clean premises after use, consideration will need to be given to the church itself ensuring appropriate cleaning and disinfection. - 10.
-Meetings: any indoor meeting of vestries or other groups, whether in the church building or not, is subject to the Government restrictions on number of households meeting inside or applicable guidance in relation to office premises depending on the venue.
+If there is any doubt as to whether an external user can adequately clean premises after use, consideration will need to be given to the church itself ensuring appropriate cleaning and disinfection. - 11.
+Meetings: any indoor meeting of vestries or other groups, whether in the church building or not, is dependent upon the level in the Government's Strategic Framework applicable to the locality in question and subject to the Government restrictions on the number of households meeting inside for the level in question or applicable guidance in relation to office premises depending on the venue.
 That would include for example, house groups or other meetings which normally take place in homes.
-A vestry meeting on church premises should be regarded as falling under the Government's category of "non-essential business" which under the Route Map is unlikely to be permitted before 31 July 2020.
+A vestry meeting on church premises should be regarded as falling under the Government's category of "non-essential business" for which no indicative resumption date has been provided by the Government.
 Any outdoor meeting of any such groups should observe Government restrictions on outdoor gatherings.
-A meeting taking place in a church or church hall, such as an annual meeting, should observe the same principles set out above in relation to worship (eg physical distancing, good hygiene etc). - 11.
+A meeting taking place in a church or church hall, such as an annual meeting, when permissible, should observe the same principles set out above in relation to worship (eg physical distancing, good hygiene etc).

 Safeguarding matters: existing safeguarding policy should continue to be adhered to in Phase 3.
 It is possible that as lockdown eases, churches may encounter a higher incidence of reporting of issues of abuse which may have taken place during lockdown.
 The provincial Safeguarding Officers are available should advice be required in relation to this.
 There may be stories of individual or family trauma, as well as pastoral support in relation to issues of ill-health, bereavement, and for those on furlough or facing redundancy or financial difficulties.
 Similarly, pastoral care for those experiencing the effects of isolation, separation and fractured relationships may be needed.
-For some, continuing pastoral support may require to be on a remote basis. - 12.
-Bellringing: bellringing activities may resume in Phase 3 but subject to physical distancing, the observance of good hygiene practice and the Scottish Government restrictions on the number of households permitted to meet indoors.
-General guidance on bellringing developed south of the border is available at:- https://cccbr.org.uk/wp-content/uploads/2020/06/Guidance-Notes-23.6.20complete-set.pdf members on safety and maintenance regarding bell towers.
-Any further advice issued by SACR should be available from its website: https://www.sacr.org/
+For some, continuing pastoral support may require to be on a remote basis.